xianshenglu/blog/source/_posts/angular-is-not-that-good-before-2023.md

 );
 ```

-Now, we get a better performance, maybe the best performance.
+Now, we get better performance, maybe the best performance.
 That's why you can often see this in the Angular community.

-> Never call functions in template
+> Never call functions in the template

 Ok.
-Here comes my concerns
+Here are my concerns

-> Is it really a good way to avoid using functions in template?
+> Is it really good to avoid using functions in the template?

-For a better performance, we defined a derived state `isSensitive`.
-So, each time we change the name of the hero, we need to update the value of `isSensitive`.
+For better performance, we defined a derived state `isSensitive`.
+So, each time we change the name of the hero, we need to update `isSensitive`.

-In reality, there would be many derived states dependent on 2 or more other states.
+In real-word apps, there would be many derived states dependent on 2 or more other states.
 So we need to add more and more code to keep the current performance which will quickly bring bugs and maintenance issues.

-Though, there might be other ways to keep the performance without writing more code.
-But here comes my concern
+There might be other ways to keep the performance without writing more code.
+But Here are my concern

-> How long time does Angular need to take developers to write high-performance and easy maintenance code?
+> How long time does Angular need to take developers to write high-performance and easy-maintenance code?
 1 month or 1 year?

-**Luckily, in 2023 Angular launched Signals which is in developer preview now.
-Signals allow you to write high-performance and easy-maintenance code.**
+**Luckily, in 2023 Angular launched `Signals` which is in developer preview now. `Signals` allows you to write high-performance and easy-maintenance code.**

 ### Complicated NgModule

 Now, let's assume I want to use `HeroListComponent` out of `HeroesModule`.
-I need to export it in the `HeroesModule`, then import the `HeroesModule` in another module(let's assume `AppModule`).
+I need to export it from `HeroesModule`, then import the `HeroesModule` to another module(let's assume `AppModule`).

 ```ts
 @NgModule({